Tomaszon/SimpleTableManager/README.md

 # SimpleTableManager

-A console based document editing software
+A console-based document editing software.

 It is neet.
 It is fun.